 “Going back to the Berlin World Cup in 2006, we have eight years of data to show that for all these major sporting events, there isn’t a major uptick in trafficking.
 There is a major uptick in the media about fear of trafficking,” says Melissa Gira Grant, the author of Playing the Whore: The Work of Sex Work, which comes out from Verso in March.
-A former sex worker, activist, and organizer, Grant’s writing takes the media to task for their role in perpetuating harmful misconceptions about sex work.
+A former sex worker and activist*, Grant’s writing takes the media to task for their role in perpetuating harmful misconceptions about sex work.
 “It’s such a macrocosm of all of the terrible reporting around sex work and all of the fears around trafficking that become focused around sex workers,” she says of recent coverage pegged to the Super Bowl.

 She spoke with the Cut about crimes against sex workers, anti-prostitution feminism, and what's wrong with Nicholas Kristof.

 You argue that the media is largely responsible for perpetuating misconceptions about sex work.
 What examples of this are particularly damaging?